About Us

 About the Watson Conference

 The Thomas R. Watson Conference in Rhetoric and Composition is a biennial event hosted by the University of Louisville Department of English and funded by the Thomas R. Watson Endowment.
-Since its founding in 1996, the conference has established itself as a leading venue for collaborative scholarship in the field.
+Since its founding in 1996, the conference has established itself as an important venue for collaborative scholarship in the field.

 A Conference Built on Collaboration

 Watson is not a traditional paper-presentation conference.
-Each iteration is organized around a central theme, with participants working together — in person and remotely — to produce tangible scholarly outcomes.
+Each working group is organized around a central theme, with participants working together.
+Sometimes these workshops produce tangible scholarly outcomes.
 These have included edited book collections, special journal issues, digital archives, websites and multimodal projects.
+Other workshops help participants build community while also enhancing individual projects.

 The Watson Endowment